-The Diversity Department of the Writers Guild of America West is pleased to announce the honorees for the 2017 WGAW Feature Writer Access Project, a program designed to identify excellent diverse feature film writers from groups that have been historically underrepresented.
+The Inclusion and Equity Department of the Writers Guild of America West is pleased to announce the honorees for the 2018 WGAW Feature Writer Access Project, a program designed to identify excellent historically underrepresented feature film writers.

-Qualified WGAW members were invited to submit their work in one of the three diversity categories: minority writers; writers 60 and older; and women writers.
+Qualified WGAW members were invited to submit their work in one of five categories: minority writers, writers with disabilities, women writers, writers age 60 and older and LGBTQ+ writers.

 Scripts, which underwent two rounds of judging, were read and scored on a blind submission basis.
 The program’s pool of second-round judges included WGAW members with extensive feature writing experience.

 Select the writers' names to access their bios, contacts, and scripts.

 Under an Olive Tree

 Under an Olive Tree is the story of a tragic collision between families from Israel and Palestine.
 Caught in the crosshairs of hate, they’re saved by a bullet that stole one child's life resurrecting hope for a new tomorrow.

 Khuska, a humble serf, finds himself at the hinge point of History to decide whether or not Sophie Friederike Auguste von Anhalt-Zerbst-Dornburg becomes Catherine the Great.

 Three sisters with the psychological ability to make people experience the pain they’ve inflicted on others try to uncover the secrets of their past while evading a government agent intent on controlling them.